PardusEidolon/trade-approval-system/README.md

 - **Re-approval workflow** - updates invalidate previous approvals
 - **Pure functional core** - state derivation logic has zero I/O dependencies

-## LLM-Use
+## LLM Use
-Claude was used to assist in the making of this library without it I would not have been able to learn and achieve the success in this prototype in the way that I have. for more information about how I used claude see [LLM-use.md](./docs/LLM-use.md)
+Claude was used to assist in the making of this library; without it, I would not have been able to learn and achieve the success in this prototype in the way that I have.
+For more information about how I used Claude, see [LLM-use.md](./docs/LLM-use.md).

 ## Quick Start